dkdr/k8s12/_basic/docker/README.md

 ## Build the app

-To build the app you should ind _basic/docker directory and run this command
+To build the app you should in _basic/docker directory and run this command
 ```shell
 docker build -f Dockerfile . -t app:v1
 ```